 I felt intuitively that I needed to take better care of myself, that my body was crying out for something I wasn’t giving it.

-Today I’ve invited Dr. Deborah Epstein (The PMS Doc) back to share some deep insights into the true cause behind PMS mood swings, and simple changes you can start making today that make a real difference in the way you feel during those 1-2 weeks before your period.
+Today I’ve invited Dr. Deborah Epstein (The IBS Doc) back to share some deep insights into the true cause behind PMS mood swings, and simple changes you can start making today that make a real difference in the way you feel during those 1-2 weeks before your period.